-By Ross Douglas, Founder of Autonomy
+By Ross Douglas, Founder and CEO of Autonomy

 There has been a lot of activity in the mobility startup space recently.
 The EU startup prize for mobility, initiated by Karima Delli (President of the Transport and Tourism Committee of the European Parliament), attracted 500 startups last month and Paris-based Cityscoot secured a 40 million Euro investment from RATP.
 But the big story is the sale of Mobike to Meituan-Dianping, a privately held Chinese online food delivery company backed by Tencent which values the bike share startup at $3.7 billion.